elix22/Urho3D-Material-Effects/README.md

 Description
 -----------------------------------------------------------------------------------
-Basic material and techniques used for rendering effects in Urho3D.
-It might be useful for individuals new to Urho3D.
+Basic material and techniques used for rendering effects, it might be useful for individuals new to Urho3D.

 Screenshots